b4b0y4/simpleDapp/README.md

 - `contractAddress`: address of the smart contract you want to interact with.
 - `abi`: ABI (Application Binary Interface) of the smart contract.
 You can obtain this from the contract's source code or through Remix IDE.

-4. Navigate to the `main.js` file in the src folder and modify/add functions according to the smart contract's interface.
+4. Navigate to the `main.js` file in the scripts folder and modify/add functions according to the smart contract's interface.

 5. Modify the HTML and CSS files to your needs.